 Tubbs Talks Turkey

 Frank Herbert Tubbs (1853-1938) is such a curious fellow.
-Having appeared on VoiceTalk before, he has the distinction of studying with both Manuel García and Francesco Lamperti, writing about the difference between their schools, as well as publishing a few books (which I will address in my next post), thus burnishing his own image as a teacher of teachers.
-In the article below from The Musician, Tubbs tackles a variety of subjects concerning the student of singing, starting with the still controversial coup de glotte.
+Having appeared on VOICETALK before, he has the distinction of studying with both Manuel García and Francesco Lamperti, writing about the difference between their schools, as well as publishing a few books (which I will address in my next post), thus burnishing his own image as a teacher of teachers.
+In the article below from The Musician, Tubbs tackles various subjects concerning the student of singing, starting with the still controversial coup de glotte.

 STROKE OF THE GLOTTIS